-Our Beijing office operates as a representative office of Morgan, Lewis & Bockius LLP.
-In Shanghai, we operate as a branch of Morgan Lewis Consulting (Beijing) Company Limited, and an application to establish a representative office of the firm is pending before the Ministry of Justice.
-In Hong Kong, Morgan Lewis has filed an application to become a registered foreign law firm and is seeking approval with The Law Society of Hong Kong to associate with Luk & Partners.
+Our Beijing and Shanghai offices operate as representative offices of Morgan, Lewis & Bockius LLP.
+In Hong Kong, Morgan Lewis operates through Morgan, Lewis & Bockius, which is a separate Hong Kong general partnership registered with The Law Society of Hong Kong as a registered foreign law firm operating in Association with Luk & Partners.

 This material is provided for your convenience and does not constitute legal advice or create an attorney-client relationship.
 Prior results do not guarantee similar outcomes.
 Attorney Advertising.